danofsteel32/civ4save/README.md

 The `SaveFile` class handles all of the decompression stuff as well as the parsing using the [construct](https://github.com/construct/construct) library.

-If you want to see the binary types they are defined in `src/civ4save/structs.py`
+If you want to see the actual binary structure of the save file see `src/civ4save/structs.py`.

 ### Write Order